 Access control list

-- Access control list is role-based, i.e. manages roles such as Global administrators, Content managers, etc. This list of roles can be managed on the Customers → Customer roles page.
-For further details refer to Customer roles.
+- Access control list is role-based, that is, manages roles, such as Global administrators, Content managers, and others.
+This list of roles can be managed on the Customers → Customer roles page.
+For further details, refer to Customer roles.

 - Access control list appears in the administration area.
-Make sure, the user is an administrator in order to access the ACL.
+Make sure a user has to be an administrator in order to access the ACL.

-- Predefined administrator actions exist.
-These include Manage orders, Manage customers and much more.
+- There are some predefined administrator actions.
+These include Manage orders, Manage customers, and much more.

-To manage an access control list go to Configuration → Access control list.
-The Access control list window is displayed:
+To manage the access control list, go to Configuration → Access control list.
+The Access control list window will be displayed:

 Select the required roles beside the Permission items.
 The selected roles will have access to the selected actions accordingly.

 Example: We need a role called Content manager.
-The Content manager must have access to new products and manufacturers management, editing of the reviews on the site, blogs, campaigns, and have no access to shopping carts.
+The Content manager must have access to new products and manufacturers management, editing reviews on the site, blogs, campaigns, and no access to shopping carts.
 To do this:

 - Create a Customer role called Content manager on the Customers → Customer roles page.

-- In the ACL tick the checkbox next to the following permissions: Access admin area, Admin area.
+- In the ACL, select the checkboxes next to the following permissions: Access admin area, Admin area.
 Manage blog, Admin area.
 Manage campaigns, Admin area.
 Manage forums, Admin area.
 Manage news, Admin area.
 Manage newsletter subscribers, Public store.
 Allow navigation, Public store.
 Display prices.

 - Save the changes.